nathanmarz/storm/external/storm-hdfs/README.md

 ### Note
-Whenever a batch is replayed by storm (due to failures), the trident state implementation automatically removes duplicates from the current data file by copying the data up to the last transaction to another file .
-Since this operation involves a lot of data copy, the exactly once semantics is enabled only if `FileSizeRotationPolicy` with file size less than 1 GB is specified.
+Whenever a batch is replayed by storm (due to failures), the trident state implementation automatically removes duplicates from the current data file by copying the data up to the last transaction to another file.
+Since this operation involves a lot of data copy, ensure that the data files are rotated at reasonable sizes with `FileSizeRotationPolicy` and at reasonable intervals with `TimedRotationPolicy` so that the recovery can complete within topology.message.timeout.secs.

-The exactly once semantics is automatically disabled if `FileSizeRotationPolicy` with size greater than 1 GB or `TimedRotationPolicy` is in use.

 ##Working with Secure HDFS
 If your topology is going to interact with secure HDFS, your bolts/states needs to be authenticated by NameNode.
 We